 The interleaving method provides for the following assignment of weights.
 W_n represents the weight of a Hangul syllable, and $W{n'}$ is the weight of the gap right after it.
 The L, V, T weights will only occur after a W, and thus can be considered part of an entire weight.

-X b W X l D d
+X b W X a

-byte weights:
+Byte weights:

 This ordering gives the right results among the following: